 Brazil was one of the first major developing countries to put forward an emissions reduction target with its Copenhagen pledge in January 2010.
 It committed to reducing its emissions incl.
 LULUCF by between 36.1% and 38.9% in 2020, compared to BAU emissions.
 This target is equivalent to a 117–134% increase on 1990 levels excl.
 LULUCF.
 The target was turned into national law in December 2010, which contained no conditionality on international funding, making it more stringent than Brazil’s international target (Presidência da República, 2010).

 However, there was also a difference in the proposed BAU: it increased.
 Whereas Brazil’s Copenhagen Pledge suggested a BAU level of 2.7 GtCO2e/a by 2020, its national law includes a BAU level of 3.2 GtCO2e/a with the same percentage reduction.
 That translated into a 20% increase of 2020 emissions levels compared to the Copenhagen Pledge.

-To achieve its pledge, Brazil has proposed a series of measures and policies targeting the LULUCF sector and, notably, the government has committed to reducing annual deforestation rates by 80% below average levels 1996–2005 by 2020.
+- To achieve its pledge, Brazil has proposed a series of measures and policies targeting the LULUCF sector and, notably, the government has committed to reducing annual deforestation rates by 80% below average levels 1996–2005 by 2020.
 These reductions are far from being achieved according to recent government figures.
 For instance, the 80% deforestation reduction in the Amazon specified in the Decree would mean 3,907 km² deforested per year, but, in the 12 months to July 2017, 6,947 km² were lost.